 * indicates that the value was estimated from our real-world tests of a similar model, but accounted for differencdes in motor power or battery size.

-After applying these criteria, we are left with nine unique challengers from eight notable brands, including Fluid EMOVE, FreeRide, Mercane, Segway, TurboWheel, Unagi, Xiaomi, and Zero.
+After applying these criteria, we are left with nine unique challengers from eight notable brands, including Fluid FreeRide, Mercane, Segway, TurboWheel, Unagi, Xiaomi, and Zero.

 Unagi Model One (Single Motor)